 Cape Town’s Bree Street comes alive on Friday nights.
 With a stretch of popular restaurants, bars, clubs, and night markets, Bree Street is the ideal place to let down your hair and throw on your dancing shoes.
 Featuring incredible venues like La Parada, Max Bagels, and Arcade, you can get everything from custom burgers to buttered lobster, savvy cocktails, cold draughts, and dancing the night away.

 As with all popular hang-outs, parking can become a bit of a nightmare especially if you want to arrive as the late night energy kicks in.
-That’s why driving a smaller hatchback, like the Swift, is a great solution for fitting into those little side - street spaces.
+That’s why driving a smaller hatchback, like the Celerio and the Swift, is a great solution for fitting into those little side - street spaces.

 Known not only for its beautiful beach-town atmosphere, Kalk Bay boasts a host of great restaurants and activities for families to enjoy on a lazy Saturday.